Biden is touring collapsed Baltimore bridge where recovery effort has political overtones

 In a letter to congressional leaders, Office of Management and Budget Director Shalanda Young noted similar techniques were used for recovery and rebuilding efforts that received bipartisan congressional support in 2007, when a highway bridge in downtown Minneapolis collapsed during evening rush hour, killing 13 people.

-“We are asking the Congress to join us in demonstrating our commitment to aid in recovery efforts,” Young wrote.
+“We are asking the Congress to join us in demonstrating our commitment to aid in recovery efforts,” Young wrote, though it is still unclear exactly how much money the administration will need to cover the costs.

+A lot has changed in 17 years, however, and a call for bipartisan funding could be a tougher sell today.

+The conservative House Freedom Caucus issued a Friday statement saying, “If it proves necessary to appropriate taxpayer money to get one of America’s busiest ports back online, Congress should ensure it is fully offset and that burdensome regulations” are waved.
+It was referring to potential federal spending cuts elsewhere and to regulations like the Endangered Species Act.

+The caucus's letter also suggested that approval for bridge recovery funds be tied to the Biden administration agreeing to lift a pause it has imposed on exportation of liquified natural gas.

-The funding questions carry political implications as Biden squares off with former President Donald Trump in November's election.
+The funding questions only serve to heighten the collapse's political implications as Biden squares off with former President Donald Trump in November's election.

 It's the second major disaster along the country’s busy northeastern hub in as many years.
 Last summer, an overpass along Interstate 95 in Philadelphia caught fire and collapsed after a tanker truck slammed into it.
 Federal and state officials moved quickly on temporary repairs and ultimately reopened that section of the highway faster than expected.